Bankruptcy Trustee & Consumer Proposals

-As a Certified Insolvency Counsellor, an Immigrant to Canada, and someone who has successfully built her own life on her own terms, Cori applies her knowledge, natural empathy, and strong listening skills to the benefit of her clients.
+As a Licensed Debt Counsellor, an Immigrant to Canada, and someone who has successfully built her own life on her own terms, Cori applies her knowledge, natural empathy, and strong listening skills to the benefit of her clients.
 Active in a number of community organizations, she believes in people and treats everyone with dignity and respect.
 Cori shows her clients that getting their finances in order is the first step towards a better life.

 A Consumer Proposal is a legally binding agreement offered by the federal government that significantly reduces the amount of debt you owe to your creditors.
 A consumer proposal is a popular alternative to bankruptcy as it consolidates and reduces the total amount of debt you owe, stops accumulating interest charges, stops wage garnishment, stops legal action, provides relief from collection calls and allows you to keep your assets.